JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/search.md

 # Searching within the library

-The search bar is located between the icon bar and the database tabs.
+The search bar is located in the icon bar.

 ![Screenshot of the search bar](../.gitbook/assets/search-bar-v5.2.png)